Ureteral retrograde brush biopsy

 How the Test will Feel

 You may have some mild cramping or discomfort after the test is over.
 You may have a burning feeling the first few times you empty your bladder.
 You may also urinate more often or have some blood in your urine for a few days after the procedure.
+You may have discomfort from the stent that will continue to be in place until it is removed at a later time.

 Why the Test is Performed